Giordano's

 Giordano's is an American pizzeria chain that specializes in Chicago-style stuffed deep-dish pizza.
 Brothers Efren and Joseph Boglio founded Giordano's in 1974 in Chicago, Illinois.
-The pizzeria has since expanded to over 65 locations in Colorado, Florida, Indiana, Iowa, Minnesota, Ohio, Nevada, and Wisconsin.
+The pizzeria has since expanded to 56 locations in Colorado, Florida, Indiana, Iowa, Minnesota, Ohio, Nevada, Washington, D.C., and Wisconsin.
 The chain has also expanded to offer catering and ship frozen pizzas in the United States.

 History

 Brothers Efren and Joseph Boglio were born in a small town near Turin, Italy, where their mother was known for the quality of her recipes.
 Her family was most fond of her Easter pizza pies.
 The brothers emigrated first to Argentina and subsequently (separately) to the U.S. Upon arriving in America, Efren began working at a pizzeria in Chicago, but he was not satisfied with the pizzas he tasted and decided to open his own restaurant, Roma.
 By his account, when Joseph came to Chicago, the two decided to open a restaurant using their mother's recipe and after experimenting over several months developed the stuffed pizza.
 In 1974, they founded Giordano's.